Tuesday, September 10, 2024

 For EMS providers, understanding the Murphy Endotracheal Tube and its key feature, the “Murphy Eye,” is essential for ensuring patient safety during airway management.

 The Murphy eye serves as a critical safety mechanism that prevents complete airway obstruction if the main distal opening of the tube becomes blocked.
+It is also an example of an eponymous medical term.

 Recognizing this feature and the overall design of the endotracheal tube can help prevent complications during intubation and ensure the continued delivery of oxygen to patients in emergency situations.